 Aggregate Recession Probability Estimate

-The aggregate recession model probability estimate for 9/1/2013 was 0.0%, which was unchanged from last month's revised estimate.
-According to the model, the probability that the U.S. is currently in a recession is extremely remote.
+The aggregate recession model probability estimate for 9/1/2014 was 0.0%, which was unchanged from last month's revised estimate of 0.0%.
+According to the model, the probability that the U.S. is currently in a recession continues to be extremely remote.

 Aggregate Peak-Trough Probability Estimate